 Fall:

-The field is beautiful with deep red foliage on the bushes contrasting the green grass.
-Blueberry bushes set buds in the fall for next summer's crop.
+The raspberry patch is beautiful with deep red purple canes contrasting the green grass.
+The canes set buds in the fall for next summer's crop.
 Fertilizing with compost and watering are critical to a good bud set.
 Also, mowing the pollinator meadow and spreading mulch for weed control keeps the farmer busy.
 Once fall draws to a close the irrigation system is drained for the winter.

 Winter:

-When the bushes are dormant (dropped all their leaves) pruning is done to remove the old canes and to promote new growth.
-New cane growth means new blueberries!
+When the plants are dormant (dropped all their leaves) pruning is done to remove the old canes and to promote new growth.
+New cane growth means new raspberries!

-Raspberries are also pruned to remove the old canes.
 Old canes have a silvery peeling bark while the new canes have a smooth red appearance.
-Like blueberries, the fruit is produced on the new canes, not the old.
+Berries are produced on the new canes, not the old.

 When there is inclement weather the farmer can be found in the barn where there is plenty of equipment maintenance and repairs to be done after a season of hard work.